-We've seen the popularity of adaptogen-rich maca root growing exponentially over the years—with everyone from casual health enthusiasts to professional athletes raving about its energizing benefits.
+We've seen the popularity of adaptogen-rich maca growing exponentially over the years—with everyone from casual health enthusiasts to professional athletes raving about its energizing benefits.
 We’ve seen it added into adaptogen powders, superfood blends and plant-based power snacks.
 But beyond adding a scoop to smoothies, can maca powder be used in general, day-to-day cooking?
 The answer is an unequivocal yes!
 Here are four ways to get creative with this powerful superfood.

 1. Warm Drinks

 Even though maca is often used in frosty, blended smoothies, its flavor is even more desirable when served warm.
 Heat seems to tone down some of maca’s radish-like undertones and help its butterscotch notes shine through.
 Maca tastes best in drinks that have added milk or cream, so try it mixed into hot chocolate, a cozy latte, or even simply warm milk!